 Later Architectural Achievements

-His coloration with the Alexanders concluded when the family business came to a tragic end – father George and son Bob Alexander and their families died in a chartered plane crash in 1965.
+His collaboration with the Alexanders concluded when the family business ended – father George and son Bob Alexander and their families died in a chartered plane crash in 1965.

 The Early Days of Jack Meiselman

 There isn't much known about Jack Meiselman's early life.
 He was a local builder who worked with Bob Alexander on a joint venture to create several Alexander Construction homes.
-During the process, a falling out occurred between the two men, which is when Meiselman, along with his brother, Bernie, saw an opportunity.
+During the process, a falling out occurred between the two men, which is when Meiselman and his brother, Bernie, saw an opportunity.

 Jack and Bernie would follow Alexander to discover where he was purchasing land and then buy up all the adjacent parcels.
 Jack then developed a "Modified Alexander" layout, building approximately 350 of these homes, all sprinkled throughout the Alexander homes.

-While some architects and builders from the period decried this "move" by Meiselman as unscrupulous and that he was merely "copying" other architects, he had his own unique style and touch that stand out.
+While some architects and builders from the period decried this "move" by Meiselman as unscrupulous and merely "copying" other architects, his unique style and touch stood out.

 The Meiselman Homes

-But Meiselmans feature a master suite on one side of the home and two guest rooms on the other side, considered an attractive option for a vacation home.
+But Meiselmans features a primary bedroom suite on one side of the home and two guest rooms on the other, considered an attractive option for a vacation home.
 The homes also have galley-style kitchens that are adjacent to the living area.
-In addition, the typical home features a back wall of glass, which look out onto a pool in the backyard, and the nearby mountains.
-And to ensure homeowners could visit their vacation spots year-round comfortably, Meiselman installed central air and heating in his properties.
+In addition, the typical home features a back wall of glass, which looks out onto a pool in the backyard and the nearby mountains.
+Meiselman installed central air and heating in his properties to ensure homeowners could visit their vacation spots year-round.

-At the time, the goal of these tract homes was to build them as cheaply as possible and then sell them for a profit.
-Jack and Bernie’s homes originally sold for approximately $20,000, a reasonable price at the time.
+At the time, these tract homes aimed to build them as cheaply as possible and then sell them for a profit.
+Jack and Bernie’s homes originally sold for approximately $20,000, a reasonable price.

 The Legacy of the Meiselman Homes

-While many of the homes – Meiselmans and Alexanders -- fell into a state of disarray during the 1980s and 1990s, there are others that were maintained and even more that have been restored.
-During these decades, hard times hit the region of Palm Springs, with the economic downturn actually becoming a blessing for preservation.
+While many of the homes – Meiselmans and Alexanders -- fell into disrepair during the 1980s and 1990s, others were maintained, and even more have been restored.
+During these decades, hard times hit the region of Palm Springs, with the economic downturn becoming a blessing for preservation.
 People walked away from their second homes and the loans taken on them.
 There were foreclosures and short sales.
-Those who had the houses could not afford to tear them down, so they remained standing.
+Those with the houses could not afford to tear them down, so they remained standing.
 In the late 90s, a time of economic recovery, there was a resurgence of interest in mid-century architecture, and these petrified homes became hot sellers once again.

-There are several locations where perfectly restored or intact Meiselman homes can still be seen today, which include, eponymously :
+There are several locations where perfectly restored or intact Meiselman homes can still be seen today, which include:

 Today, anyone who appreciates the architecture from this period can join tours in the Palm Springs area, especially during Modernism Week in February.
 This allows those who are a fan of this architectural style to see what was created "up close and personal" and get a glimpse into the minds of past architects.